 It's easy to get busy with life.
 Jobs and children and serving at church and to-do lists that seem to get longer each day, rather than shorter.

 We all have the same number of hours in each day, and we can choose how to spend it.
 You will spend your time where your priority is, or you can waste your time without a plan.
 So be intentional with your time.
-Figure out what your priorities are and schedule in time to focus on each priority, including working toward your God-given dream.
+Figure out what your priorities are and schedule in time to focus on each priority.
 And then honor the schedule you have set.

 If you're procrastinating on your dream, nine times out of ten it's because you do not believe in yourself.